 CNS primitive neuroectodermal tumors (CNS-PNET) were classified as one entity of embryonal brain tumors in the previous WHO-classification 14.
 In the meantime, it has become clear e.g. by DNA methylation profiling that a major part of tumors previously classified as CNS-PNETs, can be reclassified as other malignant brain tumors such as high grade glioma, pleomorphic xanthoastrocytoma, atypical teratoid/rhabdoid tumor (AT/RT), ependymoma etc. 26.
 Another major subset can be classified as embryonal tumors with multilayered rosettes (ETMR) by LIN28 expression analysis and 19q13.42 amplification detection 27.
 New molecular entities have been described among the former group of presumed CNS-PNETs: CNS-neuroblastoma with FOXR2 activation (CNS NB-FOXR2), CNS high-grade neuroepithelial tumor with MN1 alteration (CNS HGNET-MN-1) or with BCOR alteration (CNS-HGNET-BCOR), and CNS Ewing sarcoma family tumor with CIC alteration (CNS EFT-CIC) 26.

-The majority of molecular profiling performed on AT/RT tissue to date points strongly towards the existence of multiple molecular subgroups within the disease 28.
+The majority of molecular profiling performed on atypical teratoid/rhabdoid tumors tissue to date points strongly towards the existence of multiple molecular subgroups within the disease 28.
 It is imperative to consolidate these early findings into a consensus molecular classification which may be applied to further tumor samples and tested against high-quality clinico-pathological data to validate the prognostic nature of any molecular sub-groupings.

 During the past decade the molecular background of pediatric LGG has become clear, showing that LGG and glial-neuronal tumors are mainly driven by altered signaling in the RAS-MAPK pathway 29.
 In particular, pilocytic astrocytoma shows mainly BRAF tandem duplications at chromosome 7q34 mainly with fusion of KIAA549 and BRAF in 65% leading to loss of the regulatory N’-terminal region of BRAF and the formation of fusion proteins.
 This BRAF fusion correlates with improved progression-free survival (PFS) 30.
 Besides the fusion as biologic background tumorigenic BRAF activation occurs in ganglioglioma and pleomorphic xanthoastrocytoma with point mutations at position 600 with glutamate substitution for valine, BRAFV600E.
 Other oncogenetic changes in LGG are found in rearrangements of FGFR1, MYB and MYBL1 associated with morphologies of DNET and angiocentric glioma respectively 31.
 The malignant transformation found in about 2% of children with LGG has found to be related to additional homozygous deletion of CDKN2A 32.